starlightduck/funcpp/README.md

 It is heavily built on regular expressions and therefore may bail out in some edge cases.

-The most notable is lack of recurrency guard for defines (it is possible for infinite loop in case of definition loop).

 Preprocessor directives can optionally end with `;` but that is not required.

 ## Usage (script options)